 Wait, there’s more!
 Once you arrive at your destination, you’ll have to deal with parking and this can be another hassle.
 Not only are parking spots hard to find, but parking can be expensive.

-If you decide to drive to Sorrento and are planning to stay overnight, it’s best to book a hotel that has parking available on site as your car will be safer parked nearby and you might get a deal along with the booking of the room.
+If you are staying in Sorrento I recommend booking a hotel that has parking available on site as your car will be safer parked nearby and you might get a deal along with the booking of the room.

 There’s only one driving route to Sorrento from Naples, and it’s via the A3 and SS145 highways.
 Be aware that there are tolls along this route.
 If you are starting at the airport, you’ll have to make your way to the A3 highway.